danieltovbin/dogs_gallery/README.md

 Run the application:
 npm run dev

+# Deployment
+The project is deployed and can be accessed at https://dogs-gallery.onrender.com.

 Explore the application:
 Browse through the dog breed cards.
 Use the search input to find breeds by typing letters.
 Click on a dog breed card to navigate to a new page for that breed and chat.

 # Acknowledgements
-The images and data are provided by the Dog CEO API.
+The images and data are provided by the Dog CEO API(https://dog.ceo/dog-api/documentation/).
 License
 This project is licensed under the MIT License - see the LICENSE file for details.